|Student hours: Tu 5:30–6:30 PM ET or by appointment|

 Malware: viruses, spyware, rootkits – operation and detection

 Hardware attacks, side-channels and OS-level defenses

 GradingThere will be no exams.
 Instead, your grade will be based on the following:

-Paper Responses (15%) — You are required to write a short critical response for each paper we read.
-I'll look for evidence that you read the paper and thought carefully about the topic.
+Paper Responses (15%) — You are required to write a short critical response for each paper we read (excluding recommended papers).
 Responses are due at the beginning of class.
+You will also review and rate your peers' reviews after the class.
+Look for evidence that the reviewever thought carefully about the topic.